 It's important to remember that healthy gums aren’t just important for your oral health.
 Maintaining healthy gums can also be important for your overall health.
 Numerous research studies suggest an association between periodontitis and other more serious chronic health conditions such as diabetes and heart disease.
 In fact, there are now several studies that suggest an association between advanced gum disease and heart disease or stroke.

 If you have mild gum disease (gingivitis), you can regain healthy gums by paying attention to oral hygiene.
-A Crest Pro-Health regimen helps reverse gingivitis within 4 weeks.
+Using an anti-gingivitis toothpaste like Crest Gum Detoxify Deep Clean helps reverse early signs of gum damage and gives you clinically proven healthier gums.
 But serious gum disease, known as periodontitis, requires more sophisticated treatment to restore healthy gums.
 Your dentist may use one of these techniques to treat severe gum disease and promote healthy gums:

 - Root scaling and planing: Removal of the plaque and tartar on your teeth above and below the gum line.

 - Gingivectomy: Removal of diseased gum tissue, and elimination of any pockets between the teeth and gums where bacteria can easily grow.

 - Extraction: Removal of loose teeth, or removal of teeth that are badly decayed or damaged.